Skip to Content

 Total Time: 5 days 15 minutes

-A Cherry Vanilla Whiskey Sour cocktail is a great twist on the classic whiskey sour.
+A Cherry Whiskey Sour cocktail is a great twist on the classic whiskey sour.
 We added toasted cinnamon simple syrup to give a more complex flavor and a richness.

 Ingredients